-At Val Verde, we’re passionate about the Italian cuisine, lifestyle and culture.
-Each region of Italy has a unique history.
+At Val Verde, we’re passionate about discovering the regions of Italy.
+Each region has a unique history, cuisine and lifestyle, ready to explore.
 Click on a region to learn more, there are 20 to discover.